treasurenetprotocol/treasurenet-docs/docs/fundamentals/wallets/metamask.md

 ![addmainnet](/img/docs/addmainnet.png)

-3. 添加成功后，进入账户
+3. After successful addition, go to your account.

 ![mainnetmyaccount](/img/docs/mainnetmyaccount.png)

-### 手动添加 Treasurenet Testnet
+### Adding Treasurenet Testnet manually

-1. 在您的浏览器上打开 Metamask 扩展程序，如果您尚未登录，请先登录您的 Metamask 帐户
+1. Open the Metamask extension in your browser and log in to your Metamask account if you are not already logged in.
-2. 打开设置>网络>添加网络，填写下方网络信息
+2. Open Settings > Network > Add Network and fill in the network information below

    - Network Name : Treausurenet Testnet
    - New RPC URL: https://wallet.testnet.treasurenet.io